PoloNX/AtmoPackUpdater/readme.md

 - Thanks to [Team Neptune](https://github.com/Team-Neptune) for your [rcm payload](https://github.com/Team-Neptune/DeepSea-Updater/tree/master/rcm)
 - Thanks to [HamletDuFromage](https://github.com/HamletDuFromage) for your [.nro](https://github.com/HamletDuFromage/aio-switch-updater) wich helped me.

-## if you like my works you can star this repo 🌟
+## If you like my work you can star this repo 🌟